 For five years, I directed Bard’s Language & Thinking program: see here.

-A statement about my teaching is available here.
 I am currently working with the Social Sciences Research Council on a project aimed in part at forging mutually invigorating links between liberal arts teaching and cutting edge research in the social sciences (see here).